Red Rock Canyon#8 in Best Things To Do in Colorado Springs

-Recent visitors claim that Red Rock Canyon is a must for outdoorsy travelers.
-"Great hiking trails and great views as well," one TripAdvisor user wrote.
-"Make sure you bring good shoes with you though, or you will regret it."
+Recent visitors claimed Red Rock Canyon is a must for outdoorsy travelers, as is wearing comfortable walking shoes and bringing a camera.
 The park also features an open-air pavilion that can accommodate live entertainment and evening movie screenings.

-Between May 1 and October 31, you can enter Red Rock Canyon between 5 a.m. and 11 p.m.; during the rest of the year, the park closes at 9 p.m.
+Between May 1 and Oct.
+31, you can enter Red Rock Canyon between 5 a.m. and 11 p.m.; during the rest of the year, the park closes at 9 p.m.
 Admission to the Red Rock Canyon is free.
-To learn more, visit the Red Rock Canyon website.
+To learn more, visit the city's website.